Androgenetic Alopecia: What You Should Know

 Androgenetic alopecia happens gradually over time, usually starting after puberty.
 If you’re experiencing sudden hair loss, it could be due to telogen effluvium, alopecia areata or something else.

 Androgenetic alopecia is not an autoimmune disease (the most common example of it is alopecia areata).
-Pattern baldness is only a hereditary condition.
+Pattern baldness is a hereditary condition.

 According to a study published in The BMJ, androgenetic alopecia usually progresses for 15-25 years.
 However, sometimes, it can happen in just 5 years.